What is Low Voltage Landscape Lighting?

 7. Test Run

-Test your outdoor lighting system once you’ve connected all wires by turning on the transformer.
-Walk around your property to identify if all fixtures are lit or not.
+Once you’ve connected all wires, test your outdoor lighting system by turning on the transformer.
+Then, walk around your property to see if all fixtures are lit.

 If all your fixtures are working properly, you can look for adjustments in your outdoor lighting installation.

-At nighttime, check the lighting effects created by the fixtures and ensure that each fixture casts the light at your desired area in the landscape.
-Adjust the angle of the fixtures if there is a glare coming from them.
+At nighttime, check the lighting effects created by the fixtures and ensure that each fixture casts light at your desired area in the landscape.
+Adjust the angle of the fixtures if they are glaring.
 Finish your outdoor lighting project by programming the timer on the transformer.

 FQAs